blanq-agency/ozug/README.md

 - Install Docker Desktop

 ### Run the Application Locally
-- Clone this repository: `git clone git@github.com:textandbytes/onlinekommentar.git`
+- Clone this repository: `git clone git@github.com:blanq-agency/ozug.git`
-- cd into the project directory: `cd onlinekommentar`
+- `cd` into the project directory: `cd ozug`
-- Copy the `.env.example` file in `sources/webapp` and name it `.env`, update it with application-specific configuration variables
+- `cd` into the webapp directory: `cd sources/webapp`
-- cd into the webapp directory: `cd sources/webapp`
+- Copy the `.env.example` file and name it `.env`, update it with application-specific configuration variables.
 - Run the following command to install Laravel Sail:
   ```
   docker run --rm \